tanyatian321/tanyatian321.github.io/_pages/research.md

 - Yang Yang, <strong>Tanya Y. Tian</strong>, Teresa K. Woodruff, Benjamin F. Jones, and Brian Uzzi (2022), “Gender-diverse teams produce more novel and higher-impact scientific ideas”, Proceedings of the National Academy of Sciences, 119(36), e2200841119.

 ### SELECT WORKING PAPERS
-- <strong>Tanya Y. Tian</strong> and Edward B. Smith, “Stretched Thin: How A Misalignment Between Allocation and Valuation Underlies the Paradox of Diversity Achievement in Higher Education”, (Accepted, Administrative Science Quarterly)
 - “Social Media and Science.” (with Benjamin F. Jones, Brian Uzzi, and Yang Yang)
 - “Performance Incentives and Organizational Sustainability.” (with Julia Hur and Linhui Wu)
   <br>